ivabus/binhost/README.md

 List options with `--help`

+Make sure to use proxy with rate limiter in prod.

 #### Directory structure

 Directory, passed to `binhost` `--dir` option (defaults to `./bin`) should look like (for `hello` binary)